All Episodes

 Don't try this on the phone.

-Don't you know leave leave this to the professionals.
+Don't leave this to the professionals.

-Don't try it unless you have a writer.
+The highly trained broadcast specialists don't try it unless you have a writer.

 And even then, run it by somebody first.

-As to the pollsters being in on the fix, uh, too many of them got it wrong, particularly on our side, too.
+As to the pollsters being in on the fix, too many of them got it wrong, particularly on our side, too.

-Uh Frank Lund said it wrong.
+Frank Lunt said it wrong.

 I'm telling you that despite all the happiness that you saw or you thought you saw emanating from New Hampshire last night, the Democrat Party right now is in a bit of chaos.

-And it's again now this is crucial that I explain this properly so that you don't misunderstand me.
+And it's, again, now, this is crucial that I explain this properly so that you don't misunderstand me.

 I am talking about their attitudes here.